conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

 This guide assumes that you already know how to write and compile code that supports such behavior.
 If your library is properly configured as such, you will need to do a bit of extra work to ensure that your conda package supports this as well:

-- You must [ignore the `run_exports`](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#export-runtime-requirements) of any CUDA packages that your package depends on.
+- You must [ignore_run_exports_from`](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#export-runtime-requirements) of any CUDA library packages that your package depends on.
 Otherwise, the `run_exports` would require the runtime libraries to have versions equal to or greater than the versions used to build the package.
+- You must `ignore_run_exports` of the `cuda-version` package.
 - You must add explicit runtime dependencies (or `run_constrained` for soft/optional dependencies) that specify the desired version range for the dependencies whose `run_exports` have been ignored.

 As an example, consider that you have built a package that requires `libcublas`: